kbairak/outbox/src/benchmarks/README.md

 When relays run in **separate processes** (not asyncio tasks), the system scales well:

-- No GIL contention between emitter, relays, and workers
+- No GIL contention between publisher, relays, and workers
 - True parallel execution across all components
 - Linear scaling up to database limits